-We have an aggregate of 10,375,000 Warrants outstanding and may issue up to an aggregate of 1,137,000 additional Warrants if the earnout conditions set forth in the Business Combination Agreement are satisfied.
+We have an aggregate of 9,265,636 Warrants outstanding and may issue up to an aggregate of 1,137,000 additional Warrants if the earnout conditions set forth in the Business Combination Agreement are satisfied.
 Each Warrant is exercisable for one Class A Ordinary Share at a price of \$11.50 per share.
-If all of the Warrants are exercised for cash, we would be required to issue up to 11,512,000 Class A Ordinary Shares, or approximately 121.4% of our Class A Ordinary Shares outstanding as of December 10, 2020.
+If all of the Warrants are exercised for cash, we would be required to issue up to 10,402,636 Class A Ordinary Shares, or approximately 98.21% of our Class A Ordinary Shares outstanding as of the date of this prospectus.
 The selling securityholders will likely exercise the Warrants only at a time when it is economically beneficial to do so.
 Accordingly, the exercise of these Warrants will dilute our other equity holders and may adversely affect the market price of the Class A Ordinary Shares.

 Similarly, we have an aggregate of 2,125,000 Class B Ordinary Shares outstanding.
 Each Class B Ordinary Share is convertible at any time into one Class A Ordinary Share at the option of the holder and all outstanding Class B Ordinary Shares will automatically convert into an equal number of Class A Ordinary Shares on December 31, 2023.
-If all Class B Ordinary Shares are converted into Class A Ordinary Shares, we would be required to issue 2,125,000 Class A Ordinary Shares, or approximately 22.4% of our Class A Ordinary Shares outstanding as of December 10, 2020.
+If all Class B Ordinary Shares are converted into Class A Ordinary Shares, we would be required to issue 2,125,000 Class A Ordinary Shares, or approximately 22.4% of our Class A Ordinary Shares outstanding as of the date of this prospectus.
 Accordingly, the conversion of these Class B Ordinary Shares will dilute the holders of our Class A Ordinary Shares and may adversely affect the market price of the Class A Ordinary Shares.